Skip to content

 Which is better, UVA or UVB?

-Neither is better or worse—they’re different.
-UVA mainly causes long-term damage like skin aging, UVB triggers sunburn.
+Neither is better or worse, just different.
+UVA mainly causes long-term damage like skin aging, while UVB triggers sunburn.
 You need protection against both.

-UVA leads to a quick immediate tan that fades fast.
-UVB triggers melanin production and results in a slower, longer-lasting tan.
-Protection is important in both cases.
+UVA causes a quick immediate tan that fades fast.
+UVB triggers melanin production and creates a slower, longer-lasting tan.
+In both cases, protection matters.

 Which causes skin cancer, UVA or UVB?

 Both contribute to skin cancer risk.
-UVB causes direct DNA damage, UVA causes indirect DNA damage and immunosuppression.
-Combined, consistent protection lowers your risk.
+UVB causes direct DNA damage, while UVA causes indirect DNA damage and immune suppression.
+Consistent combined protection lowers your risk.

-SPF 50 makes sense, especially with high UV intensity or fair/sensitive skin.
-The key is using enough product and reapplying regularly.
-Also look for strong UVA coverage, e.g., PA++++.
+SPF 50 is useful, especially with high UV intensity or for fair or sensitive skin.
+What matters most is using enough product and reapplying regularly.
+Also pay attention to strong UVA coverage, such as PA++++.

-Yes, conventional window glass lets UVA through to a large extent.
+Yes.
+Ordinary window glass allows most UVA through.
 UVB is blocked more strongly.
-That’s why broad-spectrum sunscreen is worthwhile even by the window.
+That is why broad-spectrum sunscreen also makes sense by a window.

 How much sunscreen do I need for my face?

-With the knowledge of the difference between UVA and UVB, you can make your everyday life sun-safe.
-Check the UV index, choose broad-spectrum protection and stick to the right amount and reapplication.
-Your skin will thank you in the long run.
+With a clear understanding of the difference between UVA and UVB, you can make your daily life safer in the sun.
+Check the UV index, choose broad-spectrum protection, and stick to proper amount and reapplication.
+Your skin will thank you over time.